Payment Systems

 Another EFT network is Fedwire, which is operated by the Federal Reserve, and is used transfer large sums of money, mostly between banks and other large institutional customers.
 The Federal Reserve consists of 12 district banks in different areas of the country.
 Most of the banks in the area have accounts at the local Federal Reserve.
 When they want to send money to another bank, they send payment information to their local Federal Reserve Bank, which then sends the payment information over the Fedwire to the Federal Reserve Bank in the payee's district, who then credits the payee's account for the amount of the payment.

 The number of noncash payments — checks and electronic payments — has increased steadily throughout the world over the years.
-However, the proportion of payments as checks is continually decreasing, while electronic payments, in the form of debit, credit, and stored value cards, and ACH transactions, are continually increasing, both in absolute amounts and as a percentage of all payments, a trend that will continue.
+However, the proportion of payments as checks is continually decreasing, while electronic payments, as debit, credit, stored value cards, and ACH transactions, are continually increasing, both in absolute amounts and as a percentage of all payments, a trend that will continue.

 Debit, Credit, and Stored-Value Cards

-A common method of payment is through the use of debit and credit cards or stored-value cards (aka gift cards, prepaid cards, smart cards).
+A common method to pay is by using debit and credit cards or stored-value cards (aka gift cards, prepaid cards, smart cards).
 All transactions involving cards require an electronic payment network.
 The cards have the payer's information and the payee's information is supplied at the time of payment.
 However, the payer's information may differ depending on the type of card used, because the payer is not necessarily the cardholder.
 A debit card works like a check, in that the cardholder's bank account is debited for the payment.
-However, the payer for a credit card is the issuing bank, since the payment is a loan by the issuer to the credit card holder that is paid directly to the payee.
+However, the payer for a credit card is the issuing bank since the payment is a loan by the issuer to the credit card holder that is paid directly to the payee.

 Another type of electronic payment is the stored-value card, where money, as account information, is stored on a card.
 Gift cards are the most common type of stored-value card.
 Prepaid cards, such as those issued by VISA, is also becoming more common.
 Stored-value cards allow customers with poor or no credit and no bank account to pay electronically.